JoesphK/SampleArgoCDproject/README.md

 Before using this project, ensure you have:

-- A running Kubernetes cluster (e.g. minikube, kind, EKS, GKE, etc.)
+- A running Kubernetes cluster (example: minikube, EKS, GKE, etc.)
 - Argo CD installed and running in the cluster
 - A localhost port-forward or external access to the Argo CD UI